fossabot/DobDroidMVVM/tutorial/simple.md

 Note: each component provided by this library can be used as an Activity or as a Fragment.
 For instance, to create a ``LoginFragment`` simply extend ``BaseFragment`` and replace ``onCreate`` with ``onActivityCreated``.

 When the ``LoginViewModel`` will complete the API call, a ``OnLoggedInEvent`` event will be received.
-Use the routing mechanism to navigate between screens (see Chapter 3 - Navigation todo add link)
+Use the routing mechanism to navigate between screens - see [Chapter 3 - Navigation](https://github.com/andob/DobDroidMVVM/blob/master/tutorial/navigation.md)

 ```kotlin
     @Subscribe